j-godoy/epa-evosuite/README.md

 2) In epa-evosuite folder, run "mvn clean install -DskipTests=true"

 # Use case
 You can find a benchmark (with subjects and results) that uses this epa-evosuite implementation in https://github.com/j-godoy/epa-benchmark.
+This repository contains source code and dataset for paper "*Enabledness-based Testing of Object Protocols.
+ACM Trans.
+Softw.
+Eng.
+Methodol.
+Javier Godoy, Juan Pablo Galeotti, Diego Garbervetsky, and Sebastián Uchitel.
+2020*"